YanickT/Library/README.md

 - add non weight dependency
 - add summery option to paper
 - make paper green with checkbox to indicate it is finished
+- write a proper installer or at least something which creates the necessary folders